 It was in an 1888 essay by German philosopher Friedrich Nietzche that we got the phrase “What doesn’t kill you makes you stronger.”

 That quote has become like a mantra to people experiencing hardships in today’s world.

-As Sharon Greenthal points out, the idea that going through difficult experiences can build up strength for future difficult experiences is a comforting thought.
+The idea that going through difficult experiences can build up strength for future difficult experiences is a comforting thought.